-When the desired display language is highlighted, press the ENTER/FF - button to save your changes and return to the MENU.
+- - The Select Language screen displays. - The currently selected display Language is highlighted. - When the desired display language is highlighted, press the ENTER/FF button to save your changes and return to the MENU (shown in the selected display language).

-Setting the Unit of Measure
+Setting the Unit of Measurement